bibhuraushan/aftpy/README.md

   - `Returns`: True if the list of files is successfully reloaded.
 - `download(dataframe, rootpath=None, ncpu=None)` Download AFT map files listed in the DataFrame.
   - `dataframe` (DataFrame): DataFrame containing the list of files to download.
-  - `rootpath` (str, optional): Root directory path to save the downloaded files.
+  - `rootpath` (str, optional): Root directory to save the downloaded files.
 Defaults to None.
   - `ncpu` (int, optional): Number of CPU cores to utilize for downloading files.
 Defaults to `cpu_count() - 1`.